Allied Health credentialing and scope of practice

 It is specific to the individual in that health care facility, and relates to the resources, equipment and staff available at the facility.

-In accordance with the Credentialing and defining the scope of clinical practice Health Service Directive, Hospital and Health Services (HHS) and the Procedure for Credentialing and Defining the Scope of Clinical Practice and Professional Support procedure (PDF, 117 kB), you are obliged to ensure you are credentialed and have a documented defined scope of clinical practice where you are:
+In accordance with the Guideline for Credentialing, Defining the Scope of Clinical Practice and Professional Support for Allied Health Professionals, and the Procedure for Credentialing and Defining the Scope of Clinical Practice and Professional Support procedure (PDF 117 kB), you are obliged to ensure you are credentialed and have a documented defined scope of clinical practice where you are:

 - working in TCHHS facilities and services but not employed by TCHHS